foojayio/discoapi/README.md

-# Disco API
+# foojay Disco API

 ![Logo](https://github.com/foojay2020/discoapi/raw/main/discoduke.png)

-## Disco API is a general purpose JDK/JRE discovery api

-The foojay discovery api (disco api) is made to discover builds of OpenJDK (jre/jdk) from different distributions.
+The foojay Disco API is a general purpose api to disover builds of OpenJDK from different distributions

 #### At the moment the following distributions are supported by the api:
 * AdoptOpenJDK